robert-mccarthy-ca/Garden/README.md

   - final refactoring of all code

 - GardenEpic5 (relies on GardenEpic3 and GardenEpic4), Replace the prototype with a new version
   - record rebuild for YouTube possibly, see how ambitious I get by this point.
-Probably depend on growing results
+Probably depend on growing results, not worthwhile if I can only show what not to do
   - figure out new correct dimensions (height)
   - new chamber for roots that doesn't/can't leak
   - proper drain system/sump